gdsec-test/security-detections-framework/configs/Security_detections_Framework.md

 * Detection owners are not necessarily the detection creator, there are a number of scenarios in which a detection may be created by another team in support of a joint effort and ownership assigned to the owning authority.  (i.e. A detection request was sent to Threat-Research by the IR team while responding to an incident, the Threat-Research team would quickly create the alert, but ownership would remain with IR.)

-### Governance Committee
-* As the framework goes into continued use cycles, the Governance Committee will need to conduct quarterly reviews to validate Rules are operational, testing is recent and relevant, and rule ownership is properly assigned.

 ## Governance Committee

-The Governance Committee shall be responsible for deciding GCI [Image Tiers], image deprecation and will help drive image adoption by GoDaddy teams.
-They will also assist in ensuring active GCIs have owning SMEs/teams.
+As the framework goes into continued use cycles, the Governance Committee will need to conduct quarterly reviews to validate Rules are operational, testing is recent and relevant, and rule ownership is properly assigned.

-The Governance Committee allow approves/rejects changes to the GCI process, and governance.
+The Governance Committee allow approves/rejects changes to any Detection Framework process, and governance.

 A [Governance Committee private slack channel] will be available to the Committee